Azure/azure-functions-sql-extension/README.md

     "AzureWebJobsDashboard": "UseDevelopmentStorage=true"
     ```

-- Open your output binding file and modify some of the values (e.g. Change Team from 'Functions' to 'Azure SQL').
+- (*Skip this step if you have not completed the output binding tutorial*) Open your output binding file and modify some of the values (e.g. Change Team from 'Functions' to 'Azure SQL').
 This will update the row when the code is run.
 - Hit 'F5' to run your code.
 Click the link for the http trigger to the output binding.
-You should see the log update and tell you which row changed and what the data in the row is now.
+You should see the log in VS Code update and tell you which row changed and what the data in the row is now.
+- Feel free to update, insert, or delete additional rows in your SQL table using the SQL query editor while the function app is running and observe the log updates.
 - Congratulations!
-You have now successfully used all the bindings!
-Checkout [Trigger Binding Samples](#Trigger-Binding-Samples) for more information on how to use the trigger binding and explore on your own!
+You have successfully created your first SQL trigger!
+Checkout [Trigger Samples](#Trigger-Samples) for more information on how to use the trigger and explore on your own!

 ## Samples ##